Rodman Reservoir Drawdown Fishing

 When traveling to the Rodman Reservoir during this time, you will most likely want to focus on catching Trophy largemouth bass.
 This will be a prime time to catch the biggest fish of your life.
 I also want to let you know about Crappie fishing.
 Enjoy spending time trolling spider rigs along deeper water putting fish after fish in the boat.
 If you love constant action along with some great table fare, crappie fishing should not be overlooked during this period of time.

 One of my favorite parts about the Rodman Reservoir is that it’s consistently rated in the top bass fisheries in the nation.
-Unquestionably, the best part about being a fishing guide is sharing along the passion for the sport.
+Unquestionably, the best part about being a fishing guide is sharing along with the passion for the sport.
 Now, I get the chance too and I really would love the opportunity to share a moment with you on the water.

-Being fully-retired, it is nice to now guide clients for the joy and pleasure of putting smiles on travelers’ faces.
+Being fully retired, it is nice to now guide clients for the joy and pleasure of putting smiles on travelers’ faces.
 At any point in the day or during your trip, you can land a giant trophy largemouth bass.
 Fishing standing timber, big fish all trip long, the most breathtaking scenery you will ever see, is a small list of why you should come to experience the Rodman Reservoir Drawdown!”

 Why You Should Fish with a Local Expert on the Rodman Reservoir: